Laura Mvula: 2016–2020: The Dreaming Room

 The Dreaming Room was released on 17 June 2016, and received universal acclaim from music critics.
 Writing for Exclaim!, Ryan B. Patrick gave the album a rave review, calling it "a subconscious succession of visuals, emotions and ideas - sometimes abstract, sometimes allegorical, but always dredging up something for the conscious mind to ponder.
 The Dreaming Room is this and more.".
 This album is more political than her first; the sound, the orchestration and the rhythms more explicitly refer to her Jamaican and Caribbean influences.
 The song "Phenomenal Woman" is a happy feminist hymn, inspired by the book of poems of the same title by African-American writer and activist Maya Angelou.
 The Dreaming Room was produced with Troy Miller and the instrumental crew of the London Symphony Orchestra.
 In the same June, the singer performed on the Glastonbury Pyramid stage for a second time.
 In July, she performed with Tom Odell in the first UK event for "Global Citizen" and "Chime For Change", at The View from The Shard in London.
 This followed the launch of the #SheWill campaign which works to increase female school attendance globally.
 On 30 October, she appeared on BBC's Strictly Come Dancing singing her fourth single "Ready or Not", the cover of The Delfonics' song, which was released on 4 November.
 The song was used in 2016 Christmas campaign of House of Fraser.

 The evening followed the launch of the #SheWill campaign, which aims to break down the barriers that prevent millions of girls worldwide from attending school.

-The album was shortlisted for the 2016 Mercury Prize among others, and in May 2017, won the Ivor Novello award.
-Mvula was also nominated for four MOBO awards.
-In January 2017, the artist revealed that she had been dropped by Sony.
-She composed the music for the 2017 Royal Shakespeare Company production of Antony and Cleopatra, which opened at the Royal Shakespeare Theatre, Stratford-upon-Avon in March and later transferred to the Barbican Centre in November.
-In April, she presented a Woman's Hour documentary discussing anxiety.
+The album was shortlisted for the 2016 Mercury Prize, among others, and in May 2017, won the Ivor Novello award.
+Mvula was also nominated for four MOBO Awards.
+In January 2017, Mvula revealed that she had been dropped by Sony.
+She composed the music for the 2017 Royal Shakespeare Company production of Antony and Cleopatra, which opened at the Royal Shakespeare Theatre, Stratford-upon-Avon, in March and subsequently transferred to the Barbican Centre in November.
+In April 2017, on BBC Radio 4, she presented a Woman's Hour documentary discussing anxiety.

 In April 2018, she performed "I Put a Spell on You" as part of BBC One's The Queen's Birthday Party from the Royal Albert Hall in London.
 The same year, Mvula and Buika were invited by Carlos Santana to collaborate on his band's album Africa Speaks.

-Mvula's "Sing to the Moon" was performed at the 2019 BBC Last Night of The Proms.
+Mvula's "Sing to the Moon" was performed at the 2019 BBC Last Night of the Proms.
 In that year, she was awarded an Honorary Doctorate by her alma mater, Birmingham City University, for her services to music.